What maintenance is required for a Mineral Swim™ system?

 Yes.
 Although the system has automatic reverse polarity cleaning, you should periodically inspect the cell and clean it if calcium or other deposits are visibly built up on the plates.

-Test your pool water regularly, your local Elite Dealer can help, and keep it within these recommended ranges:
+Test your pool water regularly; your local Elite Dealer can assist.
+For properly balanced water, the chemicals should be within the following recommended ranges:

 • Chlorine: 1–3 ppm